seanlthecoder/ProjectAvengers/README (2).md

 ## basic info

-Utilizing primarily Javascript along with HTML and CSS, I was able to construct a website that can be used to search for horror films.
+Utilizing primarily Javascript along with HTML and CSS, we were able to construct a website that can be used primarily to search for horror films.

-Using javascripts concepts like event listeners, arrays, functions and variables, we were able to successfully piece together code that effectively meets the acceptance criteria.